jshun/ppopp20-ae/README.md

 $ ./runall
 ```

-The following script will skip the scalability tests for most of the
+The following script will skip the scalability tests for all of the
-inputs, and will finish in several hours.
+inputs except com-orkut, and will finish in several hours.

 ```
 $ cd ppopp20-ae/